 DXC recently organized a focus group discussion with healthcare leaders from diverse organizations, including payers and providers, to get a deeper understanding of how their organizations are adapting to deliver a more meaningful and pleasant consumer journey.

-Change is happening on all fronts in almost every health care discipline, no matter the size and scale of an organization.
-A few key themes that we took away from our discussion have emerged:
+Change is happening on all fronts in almost every healthcare discipline, no matter the size and scale of an organization.
+A few key themes that we took away from our discussion have emerged (Figure 1):

 Simplification: Digital front door is a buzzword that has gained momentum and is being tackled by each organization in its way.
 At the core of the concept, the care access journey is projected to be hybrid across virtual and in-person care.
 No matter how the patient chooses to engage with their care providers, it's crucial to provide flexible, multiple, simple, easy-to-choose access point options that deliver an "easy-to-locate care" experience.